cubeta-io/cubeta-starter/readme.md

 - `deleteTest(array $additionalFactoryData = [], bool $ownership = false, bool $isDebug = false)` : <br>
   all the parameters of this method has explained before . <br>

-**notice :** all of these methods expect the response as it formed in the RestfulTrait which we talked about before in the <a href="#controllers">controllers section</a> <br>

 **notice :** you have to configure the `phpunit.xml` file before running any test check on [Laravel Testing documentation](https://laravel.com/docs/10.x/testing) <br>

 <h4 style="color:red;">I truly recommend to check on the MainTestCase Trait </h4>

 <h2 id="policies">Policies</h2>

-a policy will be created just if there is an actor for this model, and you'll find it in  `app/Policies` directory. <br>

-if you opened it you'll see that it extends the BasePolicy Class which contains the policy functions for the CRUDS actions and those functions depends on the roles given to each actor on the model but assuming your model name is :
+the policies will be generated **just** if you run the command `php artisan create:policy <YourModelName>` . if you opened it you'll see that it extends the BasePolicy Class which contains the policy functions for the CRUD'S actions and those functions depends on the roles given to each actor on the model but assuming your model name is :
 Brand then the policy will make sure that this user has this roles : `('index brand , show brand , store brand , update brand' , 'delete brand')`